soon08/mockjs-webpack-plugin/README.md

 Then you can access the <http://[localhost]:[3000]/json/data> through the browser.

-Of course, you can also use the JS file directly,
+In addition, we can use the JS file directly, which is very useful when we need to check the input parameters.

 ``` js
 /**